JurgenHasmeta22/movieLandia-frontend/README.md

-#This is an WebApp which you can watch informations about movies, series, genres, bookmark them, and many more stuff, is built with React in frontend with vite.
+# MovieLandia 24 is a web application where you can find information about movies, series, and genres.
+You can bookmark your favorite movies or series, watch trailers, customize your profile, search movies or series, filter based on genre, sort them, and much more.
+The frontend is built with React and Vite for a fast and efficient development experience.